Commencement FAQs

 No, drones are not permitted on campus during commencement week.

-The pandemic is an always evolving situation and a resurgence of the virus could still force the university to make changes.
-Widener will always comply with government requirements and make decisions with the health and safety of our community as the top priority.
+The health landscape is always evolving, and outbreaks of communicable illnesses could require the university to make adjustments to commencement plans.
+Widener will always comply with government requirements and prioritize the well-being of our community.

-While things may change, at this time we ask that all participants follow CDC and local government guidelines.
-If you feel sick, have tested positive, and/or are experiencing any symptoms, please stay home.
-We thank you for your cooperation.
+While guidelines may change, at this time we ask all participants to follow CDC and local government recommendations.
+If you feel unwell, have tested positive for a contagious illness, and/or are experiencing any symptoms, please stay home.
+Thank you for helping us keep everyone healthy and safe.

 Possibly.
 As the health and safety of all participants is our top priority, we reserve the right to modify ceremony plans, as needed, to ensure those priorities are honored.
 Modifications could include, but are not limited to, requiring masks, proof of vaccination, testing, ticketing to limit the number of guests per graduate, transitioning to drive-through or virtual options, or cancellation without the option to reschedule.